my boyfriend doesn’t want to get married

 In 2020, I recorded a YouTube video answering this exact question as a response to a reader’s e-mail.
 Back then, I was able to sympathize with her but could not really imagine what it must feel like.

-I’m writing this blog post from my own perspective this time around because I know exactly what it feels like.
+This time around I’m writing this article for my blog with my own perspective because I now know exactly what it feels like.

-I recently went through a breakup because my boyfriend was not ready for marriage, but I am.
-And even though I am a dating & relationship blogger that has studied this topic, it is still hard.
+I recently ended a long-term relationship because my ex-boyfriend was not ready for marriage, but I am.
+And even though I am a dating & relationship expert that has been studying this topic for a long time, it is still hard.

-Every part of me wanted to find a way to hold on to him and “make it work” because I really thought he was the one I would marry.
-But as you will understand after reading this blog post, that would have been the wrong thing to do.
+Every part of me wanted to find a way to hold on to him and “make it work” because I really thought he was “The One“.
+But as you will soon understand, that would have been the wrong thing to do.

 Here is what I did when my boyfriend didn’t want to get married.